wash your hands frequently with soap and water or use an alcohol-based hand rub if your hands are not visibly dirty

 People over the age of the 70 or extremely medically vulnerable

 As part of the easing of restrictions, the public health advice for those who have been cocooning has been updated.
-The Health Protection Surveillance Centre (HPSC) has updated their guidance, and this is available online
+The Health Protection Surveillance Centre (HPSC) have updated their guidance, and this is available online

 to support those who are cocooning, their families and carers.